OpenDominion/OpenDominion/structure.md

 ## About

-This is a file where I write my thoughts down on how to structure the application in several ways (entity relationships, database structure, URL schemas etc).
+This is a document where I write my thoughts down on how to structure the application in several ways (entity relationships, database structure, URL schemas etc).

 ## Foreword